Category: Hubble Tuesdays

 William November 21, 2006 0 Comments on Hubble Tuesdays: True Beginnings

-Over the years, various theories of the creation of the universe have attacked Judeo/Christian theories of origins.
+Over the years, various theories of the creation of the universe have attacked Christian theories of origins.
 The first generally supported theory was Fred Hoyle’s steady state model, which argued against a beginning point.
 It said that the universe had…

 Continue Reading Hubble Tuesdays: True Beginnings